last-dev/jdl.io/_posts/2015-05-30-move-to-jekyll.md

 <img class="img" style="max-width: 450px;" src="{{site.baseurl}}/img/layout.png">

-In this example above, you can see my default template uses the [Liquid templating system](https://github.com/Shopify/liquid/wiki) to have my header and footer nested in the layout.
+In this example above, you can see my default template uses the [Liquid templating system](http://liquidmarkup.org) to have my header and footer nested in the layout.
+Liquid is a simple, extensible templating language that makes it easy to embed data in your templates.

 In Jekyll, my post files are Markdown files.
 Jekyll converts the Markdown into ready-to-publish HTML.
 Check out the [syntax documentation for Markdown](http://daringfireball.net/projects/markdown/).